beginning of content

 Fistulas usually develop in areas of severe scarring and ulceration.

-Inflammation in other parts of my body
+Inflammation in other parts of the body

-A small number of people with Crohn’s can develop inflammation in other parts of the body, such as the:
+Some people with Crohn’s can develop inflammation in other parts of the body, such as the:

 Resources and support